cottand/hash2slash/README.md

 # hash2slash
-Tiny Nix utility to write nix shell scripts for `//` languages
+Tiny Nix utility to write nix shell scripts for `//` languages, like Go or Kotlin (make an issue if you would like more!).

+Thanks to Nix magic,
+- it allows running scripts without having the language installed
+- it allows you to pin the version of the language to the script (rather than to the system).
+So you can have two Kotlin scripts in the same machine that need different versions of Kotlin

 ## Requirements:

-Have Nix installed.
+Just have Nix installed.

 ## How to